w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

-* explain how clear, easy to understand, and easy to read language and visual presentation are essential for some people with disabilities
+* explain how clear, easy to understand, and easy to read language and visual presentation are essential for people with disabilities
 * provide clear content based on context and audience by using:
   * appropriate words
   * short sentences